-5,750,000 shares (6,612,500 shares if the underwriters exercise their option to purchase additional shares in full).
+shares (shares if the underwriters exercise their option to purchase additional shares in full).

-The underwriters also have the option to purchase up to an additional 862,500 shares of common stock from us at the initial public offering price, less underwriting discounts and commissions.
+The underwriters also have the option to purchase up to an additional shares of common stock from us and an additional shares of common stock from the selling stockholders identified in this prospectus.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-37,190,187 shares (38,052,687 shares if the underwriters exercise their option to purchase additional shares in full).
+shares (shares if the underwriters exercise their option to purchase additional shares in full).

-We estimate that the net proceeds to us from our sale of 5,750,000 shares of common stock in this offering will be approximately \$89.3 million (or approximately \$103.4 million if the underwriters exercise their option to purchase additional shares in full), assuming an initial public offering price of \$17.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by
+We estimate that the net proceeds to us from our sale of shares of common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares in full), assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.